 Save the id of the RelationshipTemplate that you can find in the Response.
 You will need it in the next step.

-Connector: Create a QR Code for the RelationshipTemplate
+Connector: Create a QR code for the RelationshipTemplate

-Now, to allow the App to retrieve the RelationshipTemplate, we create a QR Code, that can be scanned by the App.
+Now, to allow the App to retrieve the RelationshipTemplate, we create a QR code, that can be scanned by the App.
 For this, execute the GET /api/v2/RelationshipTemplates/{id} route (Accept Header: image/png) and use the id of the RelationshipTemplate from the previous step as the value for id.

 Corresponding interactive API docs excerpt:

-App: Send a Relationship Request
+App: Initiate a Relationship

-All three paths should result in a screen similar to the one below, where you can see the information that you added as content to the RelationshipTemplate.
+Scanning the QR code should result in a screen similar to the one below, where you can see the information that you added as content to the RelationshipTemplate.

-Connector: Accept the Relationship Request
+Connector: Accept the Relationship

-In order to move the Relationship into the Active state, we now need to accept the Relationship Request with the Connector.
+In order to move the Relationship into the Active state, we now need to accept the Relationship with the Connector.
 To do so, we synchronize updates of the Backbone, which will fetch all changes that occurred since the last time this endpoint was executed.

 Corresponding interactive API docs excerpt: